DataSeer/snapshot-api/USER_DOCUMENTATION.md

 | file     | File   | The PDF file to be processed (required)    |
 | options  | String | JSON string of processing options (required) |

+The `options` is a JSON string that must contain one mandatory field (at the moment):
+- `document-type`: specify the type of the document sent (see example below)

 #### Example Request

 Using curl: